University of Michigan HS Debate Tournament

 Nicole Kroepel Paradigm

-I have been coaching and judging PF for eight years.
-I judge quite a bit on local circuit tournaments and have also judged national circuit tournaments.
+I have been coaching and judging PF for ten years.
+I judge on local circuit tournaments and have also judged national circuit tournaments, including the ToC.
 I am familiar with the topic, but that does not mean that you should not explain your arguments.
 As a coach I am very aware of all the nuances of Public Forum debate.

 I do not flow cross-fire, but I do pay attention to it.
 However, if you make an excellent point in cross-fire, you will have to bring that information up in a subsequent speech.
 Also, DO NOT be rude, I will reduce your speaker points for it.
 It is inappropriate for teams to make their opponent's feel inferior or humiliate them in the round.